A semi-supervised framework for diverse multiple hypothesis testing scenarios: Experiments: p-value setting

+Based on Simulation 2 of \cite{lei:adapt}, this setup comprises $m = 2000$ hypotheses with $100$-dimensional side information, of which only the first two coordinates distinguish true from false nulls.
+The full data-generating process is given in Section~\ref{sec:sim_pval_detail} of the supplement.

 There were a couple of tools we had to omit from the analysis of this data.
-Suprisingly, we found that AdaFDR was too slow in this simuation.
+Surprisingly, we found that AdaFDR was too slow in this simulation.
 Similarly, we were not able to apply AdaPT GAM or AdaPT\textsubscript{g} GAM as we did in the previous simulation, since it would have required using a smoothing spline on all 100 side-information variables, which is impractical.
 Hence, we only applied the GLMnet variants of AdaPT.

 Examining Figure~\ref{fig:100_dim_pvalue}, which graphically summarizes this analysis, it appears that RESET Ensemble, RESET NN, and AdaPT GLMnet deliver the most discoveries at the 5\%, 10\%, and 20\% FDR levels.
 At 1\% FDR, only AdaPTg GLMnet appears to have non-negligible power, albeit a fairly low number of discoveries.
-Finally, we point out that in this simulation, the model specification of AdaPT/AdaPT\textsubscript{g} perfectly matches the true model.
-In other words, the fitted mixture model used by AdaPT/AdaPT\textsubscript{g} coincides with Equation~(\ref{eq:sim_5}).
+Finally, we point out that in this simulation, the model specification of AdaPT/AdaPT\textsubscript{g} perfectly matches the underlying data generating model: the fitted mixture model used by AdaPT/AdaPT\textsubscript{g} coincides with Equation~(\ref{eq:sim_5}) of Section~\ref{sec:sim_pval_detail}.
 Given this, we find it reassuring that RESET Ensemble is still comparable at 5\% and higher thresholds.

 Notably, the performance of AdaPT in these last two simulation setups is highly dependent on the choice of implementation.
-In Simulation 5, AdaPT GAM significantly outperforms AdaPT GLMnet while in Simulation 6, AdaPT GLMnet is superior (and AdaPT GAM is not practical).
+In Simulation 5, AdaPT GAM significantly outperforms AdaPT GLMnet while in Simulation 6, AdaPT GLMnet is superior and AdaPT GAM is not even practical.
 In contrast, RESET Ensemble selects from a collection of flexible machine learning models to adapt itself to the problem at hand.